Wenhan2020/wenhan2020.github.io/index.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax). -->

-* **Dynamic spectrum access in non-stationary environments: A DRL-LSTM integrated approach**, Mingjie Feng, *Wenhan Zhang, and Marwan Krunz, Proc. of International Conference on Computing, Networking and Communications (ICNC) 2023: AI and Machine Learning for Communications and Networking, Feb.
+* **Dynamic spectrum access in non-stationary environments: A DRL-LSTM integrated approach**, Mingjie Feng, *Wenhan Zhang, and Marwan Krunz, Proc. of the IEEE International Conference on Computing, Networking and Communications (ICNC) 2023: AI and Machine Learning for Communications and Networking, Feb.
 2023.

 * **Machine learning based protocol classification in unlicensed 5 GHz bands**, *Wenhan Zhang and Marwan Krunz, Proc. of the IEEE International Conference on Communications (ICC) 2022 Conference - Workshop on Spectrum Sharing Technology for Next Generation Communications, Seoul, South Korea,  May 2022. [\[paper\]](https://github.com/Wenhan2020/wenhan2020.github.io/blob/main/papers/icc_ws22.pdf)